Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

 and

-which means the $\eta^i$'s are affine (or sometimes referred to as linear) in the scalar fields, and do not depend on the gauge fields.
-Hence, we may proceed solving the determining equations by substituting
+which means that the $\eta^i$'s are affine (or sometimes referred to as linear) in the scalar fields and do not depend on the gauge fields.
+For strict variational symmetries, \eqref{E:onlyAffineSym} is natural: any quadratic or higher dependence $\eta^i = \mathcal{O}(\phi^2)$ would generate higher-order monomials (such as $\phi^5$ or $\phi^8$) in the transformed potential, which would spoil the invariance of the potential.